innovationgarage/gributils/README.md

 # gributils
-Utils on top of pygrib for extracting metadata and manipulating grib files.

-# gributils
 gributils is a set of utilities on top of pygrib for manipulating and indexing gribfiles.
 Current features include: